TEAM-RR7-RAVE/EA-Twitter-Sentiment-Classification/README.md

 Streamlit is an open-source app framework for Machine Learning and Data Science uses.

 ### Functionality
-Our application has one type of input and out
+Our application has one type of input and output
   - Input - Text data, which in our case are the tweets
   - Output - The sentiment associated with the input tweet, predicted by our model.